cesipy/bsc-code/README.md

 - [ ] compare KNN_K
 - [ ] compare correlation of the measures

-- [x] visualization for svvca
-- [ ] visualizations with KNNK=32
-- [ ] check new measures with contrastive loss ON! and directly compare.
-    - maybe also contrastive pretraining
-    - also normal pretraining!

 - [ ] baselines:
     - [ ] no coattn- is my code working?
     - [ ] early fusion
     - [ ] nocoattn with more layers to account for additional parameters in vilbert => vilbert #params == baseline #params

+- [x] implement baseline - t_biattn_id=[], v_biattn_id=[]
+- [x] larger k in mknn
+- [x] correlation analysis: not for all tasks, architectures and epochs, only focussing on one
+- [x] visualization for svvca
+- [x] visualizations with KNNK=32
+- [x] check new measures with contrastive loss ON! and directly compare.
+    - maybe also contrastive pretraining
+    - also normal pretraining!
-- [ ] fix testset handling...
+- [x] fix testset handling...
+- [x] try running on mm_imdb with slightly bigger lr, more epochs, when does it plateau?
+    - [x] report for hm; this is pretty known, as most of the current progress is for HM.
+    - [x] report for upmcfood
+- [x] run visualization and alignment for trained model.
+    - needs to restore model with highest acc/ lowest loss
+- [x] include test set for:
+    - [x] upmc food
+    - [x] mm imdb
+    - [x] hateful memes	- problem here, there are no labels
+- [x] seed from config, not global var